electron/electron/docs/api/app.md

 Returns:

 * `event` Event
-* `type` String - A string identifying the activity.
+* `type` string - A string identifying the activity.
 Maps to [`NSUserActivity.activityType`][activity-type].
-* `error` String - A string with the error's localized description.
+* `error` string - A string with the error's localized description.

 Emitted during [Handoff][handoff] when an activity from a different device fails to be resumed.